pawelwiejkut/pawelwiejkut.dev/content/posts/amdp-abap-trfn.md

 {{< /highlight >}}

-Unfortunately you can't put data into this method - it always reads it from the ADSO table and provide only the result.
-For complete use case please [check out this repository](https://github.com/pawelwiejkut/bw_trfn_tester/blob/old/src/zcl_bw_trfn_tester_amdp.clas.abap).
+Unfortunately you can't put data into this method - it always reads it from the ADSO table and provides only the result.
+For a complete use case please [check out this repository](https://github.com/pawelwiejkut/bw_trfn_tester/blob/old/src/zcl_bw_trfn_tester_amdp.clas.abap).